johnnovak/gridmonger-site/source/moving-around.rst

-Similarly to *Normal Mode*, you can use the :kbd:`Ctrl` and :kbd:`Shift` modifiers to perform jumps or pan the level, respectively, and you can also left-click on a cell with the mouse to move the cursor there.
+Similarly to *Normal Mode*, you can use the :kbd:`Ctrl` and :kbd:`Shift` modifiers to perform jumps or pan the level, respectively, and you can also left-click on a cell to move the cursor there.

 WASD Mode